This award is presented by the USBWA in memory of Katha Quinn, sports

 efforts for college sports, ESPNU, SportsCenter, ESPN Radio and ESPNEWS

-network and is one of ESPN's primary contacts with the media for men's
+network and is one of ESPN's primary contacts with the media for men's and

-on a wide range of sports and topics.
+a wide range of sports and topics.

 2007: Joe Mitch